 DEALING WITH EMERALD ASH BORER (EAB)

-The sad truth is that you will eventually lose the tree but if it’s healthy now and you want to keep it as long as possible, you can either call a tree care company or treat it yourself with Ferti-lome Tree and Shrub Care soil drench.
+The Emerald Ash Borer has been in KC long enough that anyone with ash trees knows the sad truth is you will eventually lose the tree.
+But if it’s healthy now and you want to keep it as long as possible, you can either call a tree care company or treat it yourself with Ferti-lome Tree and Shrub Care soil drench.
 Your spring window to treat is early April to mid-May when trees actively move control products and nutrients from roots to leaves.

 WATCH OUT FOR HOSTA LOVING CRITTERS

-We love hostas!
-They’re easy to grow and quite pretty.
-Unfortunately there are a couple of critters that also love them; slugs and those rascally rabbits.
+Unfortunately there are a couple of critters that love hostas; slugs and those rascally rabbits

 SLUGS AND BUNNIES WREAK HOSTA HAVOC